 Chonburi Football Club

-Chonburi Football Club (Thai: สโมสรฟุตบอลชลบุรี) is a Thai professional football club based in the city of Chonburi, Chonburi Province and currently playing in the top division in Thai football, the Thai League 1.
+Chonburi Football Club (Thai: สโมสรฟุตบอลชลบุรี) is a Thai professional football club based in the city of Chonburi, Chonburi Province and currently playing in the top division in Thai football, the Thai Leagues 1.
 The team lifted the league title in 2007 which became the most successful season in their history.

 The team is widely known by their nickname The Sharks which can be seen in the club logo.